redis/redis-doc/topics/ldb.md

 Starting with version 3.2 Redis includes a complete Lua debugger, that can be used in order to make the task of writing complex Redis scripts much simpler.

-Because Redis 3.2 is still in beta, please download the `unstable` branch of Redis from Github and compile it in order to test the debugger.
-You can use Redis unstable in order to debug your scripts that you'll later run in a stable version of Redis, so the debugger is already usable in practical terms.

 The Redis Lua debugger, codename LDB, has the following important features:

 * It uses a server-client model, so it's a remote debugger.
 The Redis server acts as the debugging server, while the default client is `redis-cli`.
 However other clients can be developed by following the simple protocol implemented by the server.